-Tea and coffee are completely avoided.
-Polyphenols in coffee and tea adversely affect absorption of iron.
+Polyphenols in sodas, coffee and tea can adversely affect absorption of iron.
 Caffeine is apparently not the culprit.
-Coca-Cola has polyphenols and should be avoided.
-Polyphenols in supplements could be highly available and should be particularly avoided.
+Polyphenols in polyphenol supplements could be highly available and should be particularly avoided.
 Flavonoids are polyphenols.
 Flavonoid supplements should be avoided.
-One might not be psychotic on coffee, but at very best one will be a bit goofy.

-Sodas are avoided.
 Sodas, for example, Mountain Dew, as this advertisement shows are frequently associated with goofyness where the goofyneness could be due to polyphenols in the sodas adversely affecting iron metabolism in the gut.
 Citric acid drinks really do befuddle thinking.
 Someone might say, ‘Individuals would have to consistently take substances that befuddle thinking.
 Is that even possible?’
 I cite the horrendous narcotics problem throughout the world and rest my case.

 Coffee drinking is very widespread.
 Here is a coffee advertisement from another planet.

 Sulfur amino acids can be very toxic.
 L-cysteine taken as supplements can be very toxic.
 Very unfortunately, as the hypothesis posits a basic L-cysteine deficiency, strategies to directly increase L-cysteine levels directly can be disastrous.
 N-acetyl-l-cysteine and alpha lipoic acid are, for example,totally disastrous as supplements.
 Any supplement that increases L-cysteine by decreasing levels of cystine, as do n-acetyl-l-cysteine and lipoic acid, must be avoided.
 Pantethine is also avoided as pantethine could decrease cystine levels.
 N-acetyl-l-cysteine and alpha lipoic acid should not be OTC.
 Alpha lipoic acid should never be used and N-acetyl-l-cysteine should only be used for acetaminophen poisoning if then.
 Lipoic acid could also competively inhibit biotin and pantothenic acid transport by the SMVT as biotin, pantothenic acid and lipoic acid are all transported by the SMVT.
 L-methionine taken as a supplement could result in inappropriate DNA methylation.
 Cystine supplements must not be taken.

 Ubiquinol is avoided.
 Ubiquinol is the reduced form of coenzyme Q10.
 Ubiquinol could increase succinate levels.

 Sulbutiamine will support activities of pyruvate dehydrogenase and 2-oxoglutarate dehydrogenase which are the E1 components of pyruvate dehydrogenase complex and 2-oxoglutarate dehydrogenase complex respectively.
 The E1 step in the pyruvate dehydrogenase complex is the rate-limiting step in the whole pyruvate dehydrogenase complex.
 To increase activities of the E2 components of the pyruvate dehydrogenase complex and 2-oxoglutarate dehydrogenase complex activities of the E1 components must first be increased.
 The E1 components have thiamine diphosphate as cofactors.
-Benfotiaimine does not work.
+Thiamine diphosphate levels are greatly increasded by sulbutiamine.
 There are no genetic mutations so systematic dysregulations of the pyruvate dehydrogenase complex and 2-oxoglutarate complex do not occur.
-Transketolase, which is a thiamine-dependent enzyme, is working normally.

-Supplemental vitamin B6 is helpful.
-Alanine transaminase EC 184.108.40.206 alanine-glyoxylate transaminase EC 220.127.116.11 which are are involved in pyruvate, 2-oxoglutarate, and glutamate metabolism as shown in the KEGG alanine aspartate and glutamate metabolism map are vitamin B6 dependent enzymes.
+Supplemental vitamin B6 could be helpful.
+Alanine transaminase EC 126.96.36.199 alanine-glyoxylate transaminase EC 188.8.131.52 which are are involved in pyruvate, 2-oxoglutarate, and glutamate metabolism as shown in the KEGG alanine aspartate and glutamate metabolism map are vitamin B6 dependent enzymes.
 Enzymes involved in cysteine metabolism and enzymes involved in the transsulfuration pathway are also vitamin B6 dependent enzymes.